 A conviction of a third degree misdemeanor for fleeing police can carry fines of up to $15,000, a one year suspension of driver’s license, and up to seven years imprisonment.

 Obviously, these penalties are severe and you must do everything you can to protect your rights.
-A good first step is contacting The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our defense attorneys.
+A good first step is contacting The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our Defense Lawyers.

 This content was written on behalf of Greg Prosmushkin.